Sign in

 In a steam system, the water turns to steam and rises through pipes to the radiators.

-In a warm air system, your furnace heats air.
-A blower then sends the heated air up through the ducts and out of vents in your floors or walls.
-The air gets drawn back to the furnace through a return duct and the cycle repeats.
+In a warm air system, your furnace heats air, which a blower then sends through ducts and out of vents in your floors or walls.
+The air is drawn back to the furnace through a return duct, and the cycle repeats.

-Finally, the emissions from the combustion of fuel and air exit the system through a flue pipe that runs out of your home through the chimney.
+Emissions from the fuel combustion exit through a flue pipe that leads out of your home via the chimney.

 Get more information from the experts at Petro.

-Heat your home with confidence, knowing how your system works with these essential heating oil tips and information provided by the experts at Petro Home Services.
+Heat your home confidently, knowing how your system works with these essential heating oil tips and information from the experts at Petro Home Services.

-Learn more tips for heating your home safely, facts on why home heating oil is a great value, and find out which sources of home heating fuel are most eco-friendly.
+Learn more tips for heating your home safely, discover why home heating oil offers great value, and find out which sources of home heating fuel are the most eco-friendly.

 How Does an Oil Boiler Work